afanasyev-ilya/vgl_site/index.markdown

 layout: default
 ---

 VGL is a high-performance graph processing framework, designed for modern NEC SX-Aurora TSUBASA vector architecture.
-NEC SX-Aurora TSUBASA is equipped with world highest memory bandwidth of 1.2-1.5 TB/s, which allows to significantly solving various graph problems.
+NEC SX-Aurora TSUBASA is equipped with world highest memory bandwidth of 1.2-1.5 TB/s, which allows to significantly accelerate solving graph-processing.
-VGL provides simple computational and data abstractions, which allow to easily express many graph algorithms.

 VGL automatically resolves the following issues: